Bitcoin price prediction: BTC/USD vulnerable to price swings - Bitcoin confluence

-Bitcoin (BTC) dropped below $8,000 handle after an unsuccessful attempt to settle above $8,500 barrier on Monday.
-The first digital coin has lost over 6% of its value in recent 24 hours.
-On a weekly basis, BTC/USD is down 8.3%.
+Bitcoin (BTC) has recovered from the recent low of $7,437; however, the upside momentum is not strong enough to take the price of the first digital coin above $8,000 handle.
+BTC/USD has lost about 1.5% of its value in recent 24 hours.
+On a weekly basis, BTC/USD is down 9.5%.

 Bitcoin confluence levels